 The government always legislates morality.
 The question is, “whose morality is being legislated?”

 As Christians, we should be good citizens within a democracy.
-By all means, we should participate political process but have realistic expectations.
+By all means, we should participate in the political process but have realistic expectations.

-It is vital to realize that our right to vote is an enormous gift that we should never neglect.
+We must realize that our right to vote is an enormous gift we should never neglect.
 Consequently, we should dialogue politely with political opponents, regardless of whether this conversation is in person or on social media.
 As a representative of Jesus, how we communicate is as important as what we say (1 Pet.
 2:13-17).

 Lastly, our leaders are a gift from God to us.
 Notwithstanding who the leaders are, only Jesus is King; and only he is the one who rules perfectly (Rom 13:1-7; 1 Tim 2:1-2).

 6. Engaging Culturally in Education Can be Challenging

 Education can be a challenging issue for Christians.
 Many educational settings don’t want biblical morality.